MatanNeumark/Drone_Training_RL_assignment/README.md

 This repository contains the code and results for the assignment of the course AE4350 Bio-inspired Intelligence Learning for Aerospace Applications.

-The learning task is for a drone to take off, fly to and hover inside the target zone (red square) In the report, you can read about the method and results.
+The learning task is for a drone to take off, fly to, and hover inside the target zone (red square).
+In the report, you can read about the method and results.
 The video below showcases the performance after training for 10,000 episodes.